in-toto/attestation/docs/background.md

 1. Support use cases where the prior in-toto link schema was a poor fit.
 For example, test steps and vulnerability scans are not about "producing" a new artifact so they are awkward to represent in the original format.
-2. Support interoperability with [Binary Authorization], which will support the agreed-upon format once finalized.
+2. Support interoperability with [Binary Authorization], which can support the agreed-upon format once finalized.
 This way we have a single ecosystem of software supply chain security.